unpoly/unpoly2-slides/slides.md

 Inspecting the layer from the server
 ====================================

-The server now knows if the request is targeting an overlay:
+The server now knows if the request is targeting an overlay.\
+The following is Ruby code (`unpoly-rails` gem):

 ```ruby
 up.layer.mode      # 'drawer'